 Otomastoiditis complicated with brain abscess and epidural empyema

-27 y/o patient with history of intermittent otalgia since childhood, now presents with severe headache.
+History of intermittent otalgia since childhood now presents with a severe headache.

 Loading Stack -